 Buhari Mourns Cuban Leader, Fidel Castro

-BEVERLY HILLS, November 27, (THEWILL) – President Muhammadu Buhari has expressed his condolence at the passing on of former Cuban revolutionary leader, Fidel Castro.
+SAN FRANCISCO, November 26, (THEWILL) – President Muhammadu Buhari has expressed sadness at the passing on of former Cuban revolutionary leader, Fidel Castro.

-“On behalf of the Federal Government, President Buhari offers deepest condolences to Cuban President Raul Castro, and the people of Cuba on the passing early Saturday of the legendary leader, who passionately served his people for almost half a century,” Buhari said in a statement by his spokesperson, Femi Adesina.
+“On behalf of the Federal Government, President Buhari offers deepest condolences to Cuban President Raul Castro, and the people of Cuba on the passing early Saturday of the legendary leader, who passionately served his people for almost half a century,” he said.

-He assured Cubans of the sympathy and solidarity of all Nigerians as they mourn the exit of “this remarkable leader who against all odds stirred uncommon development in sports, education and healthcare sectors of his nation, even to the benefit of other nations.
+Buhari assured Cubans of the sympathy and solidarity of all Nigerians as they mourn the exit of “this remarkable leader who against all odds stirred uncommon development in sports, education and healthcare sectors of his nation, even to the benefit of other nations”.

-“As a great friend to Africa, countries in the Global South and the Non-Aligned Movement, President Buhari believes that Castro's place in history is assured, given his sustained successful commitment and towering role in the liberation and anti-colonialism struggles in Africa.”
+“As a great friend to Africa, countries in the Global South and the Non-Aligned Movement, President Buhari believes that Castro's place in history is assured, given his sustained successful commitment and towering role in the liberation and anti-colonialism struggles in Africa,” the statement read.